adrieason/adrieason/README.md

 ### Hi there 👋

+I'm Adrianna and I do many neat things.
+😄 Pronouns: She/Her
+🌱 I’m currently learning full stack software engineering with 100devs.
+⚡ Fun fact: I have experience in Civil Engineering and Education and I enjoy incorporating my passion for community in my projects.

 <!--
 **adrieason/adrieason** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.